opengear/opengear.om/README.md

-# Ansible Collection - opengear.om

-Documentation for the collection.

 # Opengear OM Collection

 The Ansible Opengear OM collection includes a variety of Ansible content to help automate the management of Opengear OM network appliances.